Friday, January 4, 1000-1315

 Amit Sharma (MSR India)

+The open session on Sustainable Business Models for Last Mile Connectivity will look into innovative business models that enable both connectivity as well as sustains the connectivity after it has been enabled to the unconnected.
 Grassroots Internet access initiatives are exploring ways of driving down the costs of deploying and operating network infrastructure through the use of innovative technologies and business models.
-These deployments have adopted different ways of financing and raising revenue—some of these initiatives provide Internet access at community anchor institutions, and offer a range of complementary products in addition to Internet connectivity.
-Are these initiatives sustainable, financially and otherwise?
+These deployments have adopted different ways of financing and raising revenue - some of these initiatives provide Internet access at community anchor institutions, and offer a range of complementary products in addition to Internet connectivity.
+Are these initiatives sustainable financially and otherwise?
 What are their drivers of sustainability?
 How do community-centered principles of governance interact with business principles of profitability?

 Sarbani Banerjee Belur (Gram Marg, IIT Bombay)